Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Variational Inference for Bayesian Mixed ERGMs

-An alternative way to construct credible intervals for $\theta$ would be to re-estimate the networks $y^1,\ldots,y^B$ to obtain a sample $\lbrace\hat\theta^1,\ldots,\hat\theta^B\rbrace$, which could serve as a sample to construct credible intervals.
-However, if the networks are large this can again be computationally demanding since it requires training of $B$ additional networks.
+An alternative way to construct credible intervals for $\theta$ would be to re-estimate the networks $y^1,\ldots,y^B$ to obtain a sample $\lbrace\hat\theta^1,\ldots,\hat\theta^B\rbrace$ from which credible intervals could be constructed.
+However, if the networks are large, this can also be computationally demanding, since it requires the training of $B$ additional networks.